NCronJob-Dev/NCronJob/README.md

 - [x] Get notified when a job is done (either successfully or with an error).
 - [x] Retries - If a job fails, it will be retried.
 - [x] The job scheduler supports TimeZones.
 Defaults to UTC time.
+- [x] Minimal API for Jobs - implement jobs in an oneliner

 ## Not features